When should you see a Relationship Counsellor?

 What are the next steps to book a relationship counselling session?

-If you have any questions prior to booking a session, you are more than welcome to text or email me.
+If you have any questions prior to booking a session, you are more than welcome to email me.
 It is useful for me to know 1) What are the issues that bring you to seeking help?
 2) What would you like to accomplish?

 I am receiving an overwhelming amount of queries at this time and I aim to get back to you within 24-48 working hours.
 I look forward to helping you on your journey.